-I’m listing out a few places that are known to us to offer Integrated M.Sc and BS-MS programs and the corresponding entrance exams that are accepted by the institute to give admission.
+I’m listing out a few places that are known to us to offer Integrated M.Sc and BS-MS programs and the corresponding entrance exams that are accepted by the institutes to give admission.

 - Indian Statistical Institute (ISI): ISI admission test [Intake 50 B.Stat+50 M.Stat]

 - IISERs – Marks in 12th class(Central or state board), JEE Adv, KVPY.
 [Intake 1512 !! ]